 Again, a higher margin will help you run customers profitably faster.

-Depending on the depth of your analysis, you can further break down by customer group to determine niches where your product is particularly profitable, or establish additional usage metrics that help you identify customers most likely to churn or upsell.
+Depending on the depth of your analysis, you can further break down these business metrics by customer group to determine niches where your product is particularly profitable or establish additional usage metrics that help you identify customers most likely to churn or upsell.